Junaiddali/Data-Science/README.md

 ### Exploratory Data Analysis (EDA) using Pandas Profiling

 Exploratory Data Analysis (EDA) is a crucial step in understanding and preparing your dataset for further analysis.
 The pandas_profiling library simplifies this process by automating the generation of detailed EDA reports.

+### K-means Clustering

+K-means clustering is a popular unsupervised machine learning algorithm used for grouping data points into clusters based on their similarity.